akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 }
 {% endhighlight %}

+**Layout Attributes headers in a rect**

-With this done, we are ready to write our `layoutAttributesForElementsInRect(:)` function as the following:
+Now we are ready to write our `layoutAttributesForElementsInRect(:)` function as the following:

 {% highlight swift %}
 /// Returns layout attributes for specified rectangle, with added custom headers